girder/girder/docs/user-guide.rst

 Permission Levels
 ^^^^^^^^^^^^^^^^^

-There are four levels of permission a ``User`` can have on a resource, these levels are in a strict hierarchy with a higher permission level including all of the permissions below it.
+There are four levels of permission a ``User`` can have on a resource.
+These levels are in a strict hierarchy with a higher permission level including all of the permissions below it.
+The levels are:

 1) No permission (cannot view, edit, or delete a resource)
 2) ``READ`` permission (can view and download resources)